charliepark/classy-css/README.md

 The first thing you'll notice is that everything is a class.
 Hence the name.

 Every styled item has one (and only one) class at runtime.
 More on dynamically-added classes in a bit.

+You might object: "Isn't adding lots of classes bad?
+Isn't that 'classitis'?"
+Adding lots of classes isn't bad.
+As Steven Bradley notes, "At first glance it seems like adding classes to html increases coupling due to the added markup, but the opposite is actually true.
+Coupling is increased the more dependent we are on a specific html structure.
+Jonathan Snook referred to this as the *depth of applicability*.
+The greater this depth, the greater our html and css are coupled.

+Unfortunately our best practices the last few years have been increasing coupling even as we thought we were decreasing it."

 ### 2. No Naked HTML Elements in Your CSS